How to use search wildcards

-- We don’t support leading wildcards at the start of a search term.[ with the exception of standard lookups]
+- Leading wildcards (used at the beginning of a search term) are not supported, with the exception of standard lookups.

-Use AND to find items that match all of the search terms.
+- AND - search for items that match all of the search terms.

-Use AND NOT to find items that don't contain the search term.
+- AND NOT - search for items that don't contain the search term.

-Use OR to find items with at least one of the search terms.
+- OR - search for items containing at least one of the search terms.

-Use parentheses to group search terms together.
-Grouped search terms are evaluated before other search terms in your string.
+- Parenthesis - group search terms together (grouped search terms are evaluated before other terms in your string).

-Use quotation marks to find items that match all of the search terms in the order entered.
+- Quotation marks - search for items that match all of the search terms in the order entered.